Will-Howard/manifolio/README.md

  - Your estimated probability is correct (accounting for the deferral factor, see below)
  - For all the other markets in your portfolio, the market probability is correct, and you will wait for them to resolve

 So you're basically saying to it "Suppose I have one more action I can take on this earth, which is to bet on this specific market.
-After this I will walk away and wait until the end of time for every manifold market to resolve.
+After this I will walk away and wait until the end of time for every Manifold market to resolve.
 What sized bet should I make to maximise my expected log wealth in this scenario?"

 ### Advanced usage